MarekPas/Matrices/README.md

 Calculating matrices

 ## Description
+The script allows:
+- add matrices
-Script allow to add matrices, multiply matrix by a constant and multiply matrices.
+- multiply matrix by a constant
+- multiply matrices
+- transpose matrix

 All numbers of matrices must be entered with spaces.
 It's one of the task from JetBrains Academy.